jasonjcwu/svelte-cli/packages/@svel/cli-plugin-typescript/README.md

 ## Injected Commands

-If opted to use [TSLint](https://palantir.github.io/tslint/) during project creation, `vue-cli-service lint` will be injected.
+If opted to use [TSLint](https://palantir.github.io/tslint/) during project creation, `svelte-cli-service lint` will be injected.

 ## Caching